MicroEJ/docs/ApplicationDeveloperGuide/platform.rst

 Import from Zip File
 ~~~~~~~~~~~~~~~~~~~~

-This sections applies when the Platform files are packaged in a ``.zip`` file.
+This section applies when the Platform files are packaged in a ``.zip`` file.

 - Select :guilabel:`File` > :guilabel:`Import…` > :guilabel:`General` >
   :guilabel:`Existing Projects into Workspace` > :guilabel:`Select